TradeMe/angular-master-class-exercises/ngrx/step-7-reactor-to-facade-architecture.md

 2. Update the `ContactsModule` in `app.module.ts`:

-   * Remove unnecessary imports and get rid of the registration of our Effect class:

-   `EffectsModule.forRoot([ContactsEffects])`

    * Register a provider for `ContactsFacade`.

 3. Update the `ContactExistGuard`, `ContactsListComponent`, `ContactsDetailComponent` and `ContactsEditorComponent` to use `ContactsFacade`.